2021 The Republicans congress: Dates and voters

 The first round took place online from 8am on 1 December to 2pm on 2 December 2021.
 A second round was scheduled for 3 and 4 December 2021; if no candidate obtained more than 50% of the votes cast (which was the case), then the second round would be a run-off between the two candidates with the most votes.

 Only members of Les Republicains could vote.
 At the deadline for signing up, the party had around 150,000 members, of whom 139,918 registered to vote.

 Applications

 Each candidate must be sponsored by at least 250 LR elected representatives, spread over at least 30 departments (without more than a tenth of the signatories of the presentation being able to come from the same department).

-Organization and control
+Organisation and control

 The organising committee of the primary was responsible for defining the practical details of the process and ensuring that it ran smoothly.
 It was composed of: